consulo/consulo-dev.github.io/docs/basics/plugin_structure/plugin_configuration_file.md

   <vendor url="https://www.company.com" email="support@company.com">A Company Inc.</vendor>

   <!-- Mandatory dependencies on plugins or modules.
-       The FQN module names in <depends> elements are used to determine IDE compatibility for the plugin.
-       Include at least the module shown below to indicate compatibility with Consulo-based products.
-       Also, include dependencies on other plugins as needed.
+       Include dependencies on other plugins as needed.
-       See "Compatibility with Multiple Products" and "Plugin Dependencies" for more information.  -->
+       See "Plugin Dependencies" for more information.  -->
-  <depends>com.intellij.modules.platform</depends>
   <depends>com.third.party.plugin</depends>

   <!-- Optional dependency on another plugin.